-A vacant position which is to be filled by the EMPLOYER will normally be posted for not less than seven (7) calendar days within the department where located.
-REGULAR EMPLOYEES within the same class and department may indicate to the EMPLOYER in writing, their interest in being considered for reassignment to fill the vacant position.
+Section 1.
+A vacant position which is to be filled by the EMPLOYER will normally be posted for not less than seven (7) calendar days within the work unit where located.
+Permanent employees within the same class and work unit may indicate to the EMPLOYER in writing, their interest in being considered for reassignment to fill the vacant position.

-Prior to filling the vacancy, the EMPLOYER will give reasonable consideration to the senior qualified REGULAR EMPLOYEE who has requested reassignment to the vacant position.
+Prior to filling the vacancy, the EMPLOYER will give reasonable consideration to the senior qualified permanent employee who has requested reassignment to the vacant position.

-- A. The vacancy posting shall set forth the class title, salary range, nature and location of the work to be performed, the minimum qualifications, the place and manner of making application and the closing date that applications will be received. - B. In departments where there is more than one work shift, the position vacancy posting will indicate which shift applies. - C. The provisions of this Article shall apply to the initial vacancy and up to two sequential vacancies that may be created by reassignment within the department. - D. Employees who are selected for reassignment under the provisions of this Article will again become eligible for consideration six (6) months following such reassignment. - E. Departments for the purpose of this Article shall be those established by the EMPLOYER in its organizational structure.
-A copy of the EMPLOYER's current organizational structure identifying departments shall be furnished to the UNION by the EMPLOYER and updated as changes occur.
-A current copy of the EMPLOYER's organizational structure identifying departments is located in Attachment B of this AGREEMENT. - F. Seniority for purposes of this Article shall be as defined in the Article herein titled "Seniority." - G. The provisions of this Article shall not apply to the following types of vacancies. - 1.
-Vacancies to be filled by recall from LAYOFF. - 2.
-Vacancies to be filled by reassignment of an employee whose position has been abolished due to lack of work, lack of funds or other reasons without reference to incompetence, misconduct, or other behavioral considerations. - 3.
-Vacancies to be filled by reassignment of an employee for reason of temporary disability or other health- related condition.
+- A. The vacancy posting shall set forth the class title, salary range, nature, and location of the work to be performed, the minimum qualifications, the place and manner of making application and the closing date that applications will be received. - B. In work units where there is more than one work shift, the position vacancy posting will indicate which shift applies. - C. The provisions of this Article shall apply to the initial vacancy and up to two sequential vacancies that may be created by reassignment within the work unit. - D. Employees who are selected for reassignment under the provisions of this Article will again become eligible for consideration six (6) months following such reassignment. - E. Work units for the purpose of this Article shall be those established by the EMPLOYER in its organizational structure.
+A copy of the EMPLOYER's current organizational structure identifying work units shall be furnished to the UNION by the EMPLOYER and updated as changes occur. - F. Seniority for purposes of this Article shall be as defined in the Article herein titled "Seniority." - G. The provisions of this Article shall not apply to the following types of vacancies. - 1.
+Vacancies to be filled by recall from layoff. - Vacancies to be filled by reassignment of an employee whose position has been abolished due to lack of work, lack of funds or other reasons without reference to incompetence, misconduct, or other behavioral considerations. - 3.
+Vacancies to be filled by reassignment of an employee for reason of temporary disability or other health-related condition.